rngtang/SBOM/documentation/routes.md

 SBOMs - Everything about sboms

         1. GET          /sboms/{sbomId}
-        Finds one sbom by that sbom's id.
+        Finds one sbom by sbom id.
                 Responses:
                 200 -   successful, returns a json file for SBOM {
                                 "id": 0,